eplejuice/igcinfo/README.md

 [Test with id = 1 and field = "pilot"](https://vast-hamlet-56796.herokuapp.com/igcinfo/api/igc/1/pilot)

 Returns a single value of a track, based on `<id>` and `<field>`

+Returns empty if no tracks are registered beforehand

     <pilot> Miguel Angel Gordillo